Follow the Daily Mass Readings Through the Liturgical Year

 What is the Lectionary?

-The lectionary is organized around the liturgical year, which begins with the season of Advent in late November or early December and moves through Christmas, Epiphany, Lent, Easter, and the long season of Ordinary Time.
-Each season has a distinct theological focus: Advent centers on expectation and preparation, Lent on repentance and the journey to the cross, Easter on resurrection and new life.
-The assigned readings reflect these themes, providing a structured way to encounter scripture that follows the story of salvation through the seasons.
+The readings are organized around the liturgical year, which begins with Advent in late November or early December and moves through Christmas, Ordinary Time, Lent, Easter, and back into Ordinary Time.
+Each season has a distinct focus: Advent on expectation and preparation, Lent on repentance and the journey to the cross, Easter on the resurrection and new life.
+Saints' memorials, feasts, and solemnities throughout the year carry their own appointed readings.

-For individuals and families, the lectionary offers a ready-made framework for daily or weekly Bible reading that removes the guesswork of what to read next.
-Rather than choosing passages at random, you read what millions of other Christians around the world are reading the same week.
-This creates a shared scriptural conversation across congregations and traditions, grounding personal study in the communal life of the church.
+For individuals and families, the lectionary offers a ready-made framework for daily Bible reading that removes the guesswork of what to read next.
+Rather than choosing passages at random, you read what the universal Church reads the same day.
+This grounds personal study in the communal prayer of the Church and carries you through the major events of salvation history over the course of the year.

-Gospel Daily presents the Revised Common Lectionary in a clean, accessible format.
-Each week shows the full set of readings with verse text, the liturgical season and Sunday designation, and navigation to move between weeks.
-You can see where you are in the three-year cycle, look ahead to upcoming readings, or review past weeks.
-The tool is designed for anyone who wants to follow the historic Christian pattern of reading scripture according to the church calendar.
+Gospel Daily presents the daily Mass readings in a clean, accessible format.
+Each day shows the full set of readings with verse text, the liturgical season and the day's feast or memorial, and navigation to move between days.
+You can read today's readings, look ahead to upcoming days, or review the readings already past.

 How It Works